-First of all, we’re super proud of our Women’s National Soccer Team for bringing home the World Cup trophy earlier this month!
-But have you ever wondered how all their uniforms always look spectacular (at least when the game starts)?
+As you are cheering for our Women’s National Soccer Team for bringing home the World Cup trophy earlier this month, have you ever wondered how all their uniforms always look spectacular (at least when the game starts)?

 We have, and know exactly what it takes to keep uniforms looking like new each time, every time.

 The process behind a clean sports uniform isn’t always as simple the result.
 There is a great deal of science behind removing a stain.
 The best place to start is by understanding the material of the uniforms.
 Most of the baseball uniforms, for example, are made of polyester instead of cotton to avoid shrinking after wash.
 Polyester as a synthetic fabric is generally resistant to wrinkles, fading and shrinking when treated properly.
 That is, it may need presoaking for 30 minutes to overnight, depending on how bad the stains and odor are.
 Experts recommend using warm water with polyester.
 And for some special fabric blends, handwashing the uniforms is the best way to keep them in good shape.

 Breakdown the stains

 In the case of a baseball uniform, breaking down the elements of the most common stains is very important as it has to do with your choice of chemicals.
 Standard detergent may not be enough to clean up the mud, grass, blood, and sweat stuck on a baseball uniform.
 Besides, chlorine bleach will not be effective as on other fabric and may degrade the material.
 For example, the Arizona Diamondbacks baseball team use a detergent specifically created for Major League Baseball, called Slide Out.
 This detergent was designed specifically to remove the grass, dirt, and clay stains that players get when playing baseball.
 Generally speaking, the ideal profile of water pH balance, hardiness, the chemical structure of the detergent and even the laundry load matters as a whole in a wash.